-The Everlasting Importance of Evergreen Content
+The Everlasting Importance of Evergreen Content Writing

-The Everlasting Importance of Evergreen Content
+The Everlasting Importance of Evergreen Content Writing

 There are three ways to keep your website performing strong year in and year out.
 One is to remember to update your pillar pieces frequently.
 A second option is to write a LOT of content —many news outlets produce multiple articles a day.
 Door number three is one of the best methods for increasing search rankings and attracting new customers: starting from the beginning with creative content writing that captures attention and ranks high for years.
 This is often called evergreen content.